Omicron will not recognize state lines when it storms the US, expert says - KTVZ

 Nearly 73% of Americans have received at least one vaccine dose, while 61.5% are fully vaccinated and 29.8% of those fully vaccinated have received a booster, according to CDC figures.

-People should focus on getting optimal protection from the virus with three doses of vaccine, Osterholm said.
+People should focus on getting optimal protection from the virus with a booster, Osterholm said.

 “Right now, we have a lot of people in this country who have bought some protection, but will it be enough to actually avoid serious illness with Omicron?
 We don’t know.”

-It’s concerning that just 30% of vaccinated Americans had received a third dose, as it takes seven to 14 days for immunity to really pick up following a booster shot, Osterholm said.
+It’s concerning that just 30% of vaccinated Americans had received a booster, as it takes seven to 14 days for immunity to really pick up following a booster shot, Osterholm said.

 “Well, that takes us into the New Year.
 Takes us right through the holiday season and right into the heart of the Omicron, what I call, ‘blizzard.’
 So, it’s not looking good.
 It’s a real perfect storm, unfortunately, of events,” he said.